cncf/communitygroups/README.md

 - The Cloud Native Community Group has to be created following the best practices described above.
 - Visit https://community.cncf.io/, and click "Log In" in the top right; you will be redirected to the Linux Foundation sign-in.
 Use your credentials or create a new account.
 - Please provide additional information via filling the [form](https://forms.gle/HaTM3d5vbHWop8qQ6).
+  - *Please note that this form is used for inviting the new Community Groups organizers only.
+If an active Community Group already exists in your region, please reach out to the organizers directly (do not use the form above).*

 Once completed, CNCF staff will provide you with access to your group.